 During my early twenties, I began living away from home and my culinary skills developed through my friendships in college.
 My roommates, also from So Cal but by way of Oaxaca, Mexico introduced me to Oaxacan string cheese, hand-milled chocolate, and pan de muerto, Day of the Dead bread that their grandmother would mail to us.
 They also introduced me to such delicacies as chapulines, fried grasshoppers, which were actually quite tasty (a salty lemon flavor).
 Our apartment’s kitchen table served the role of our desk during final exams and also as the locus of our many dinner parties with friends.

 This blog is a documentation of my favorite recipes and foods.
-In the beginning, it focused on wheat-free and sometimes grain-free recipes, which challenged me to cook in new and exciting ways.
-My blog has evolved to feature recipes that include wheat and other grains and with no particular theme other than a “love of food.”
+In particular, I like to experiment with grain free and gluten free recipes, but I also may occassionally include recipes with wheat and other grains.
+The overarching theme is a “love of food.”
 I look forward to connecting with other recipe mavens and food lovers.

 Thanks for reading!